List of British royal residences

 The occupied royal residences are cared for and maintained by the Property Section of the Royal Households of the United Kingdom.
+Public opening is overseen by the Royal Collection Trust.
 The unoccupied royal palaces of England, along with Hillsborough Castle, are the responsibility of Historic Royal Palaces.

-Unlike the other nations of the United Kingdom, there is no official residence for a member of the royal family in Wales; Llwynywermod is the private Welsh residence of the Prince of Wales.
+Unlike the other nations of the United Kingdom, there is no official residence for a member of the royal family in Wales.